Child Custody Factors in Indiana

 Indiana Code Title 31:

-Types of Custody
+Types of custody

-Shared legal custody: Both parents have the authority to make major decisions about the child's upbringing.
+Joint legal custody: Both parents have the authority to make major decisions about the child's upbringing.

 Sole physical custody: The child lives with and is under the supervision of one parent and has visitation with the other parent (unless the court determines the visitation isn't in the child's best interests.)

-Note: An award of legal joint custody doesn't require an equal division of physical custody.
+Note: An award of joint legal custody doesn't require an equal division of physical custody.

-Best Interests of the Child Factors
+Best interests of the child factors

-Relevant Factors:
+Relevant factors:

-• The age and sex of the child;
+• The age and sex of the child

-• The wishes of the child's parent or parents; and
+• The wishes of the child's parents

 The court also considers the interaction and interrelationship of the child with:

-• The child's parent or parent;
+• The child's parents

-• The child's sibling; and
+• The child's siblings

 Other factors include:

-• The child's adjustment to the home, school, and community;
+• The child's adjustment to the home, school, and community

-• The mental and physical health of all individuals involved;
+• The mental and physical health of all involved

-• Evidence of a patterns of domestic or family violence by either parent;
+• Evidence of a patterns of domestic or family violence by either parent

-• Evidence that the child has been cared for by a de facto custodian;
+• Evidence that the child has been cared for by a de facto custodian

-• A designation in a power of attorney of: the child's parent; or a person found to be a de facto guardian of the child.
+• A designation in a power of attorney of the child's parent or a person found to be a de facto guardian of the child

-When the court considers whether shared joint custody is in the best interests of the child, the following factors are relevant:
+When the court considers whether joint custody is in the best interests of the child, the following factors are relevant:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state laws you are researching.

 Child Custody Factors in Indiana: Related Resources

-Discuss Indiana Custody Issues with an Attorney
+Discuss Indiana Custody Issues With an Attorney

 Was this helpful?